NFL 1st-round quarterbacks from 2018: Halfway through 2nd season

 There are certain elements about this offense and Jackson that brings to mind the play of Colin Kaepernick and the 49ers earlier this decade.
 Eventually Kaepernick was slowed down as teams exposed his weaknesses.
 And while there might be a blueprint to do the same to Jackson, who is 12-2 in the regular season as a starter, it hasn't yet been deployed and Jackson continues to succeed.

 No longer are executives saying Jackson should switch to wide receiver.
 Jackson has the Ravens, winners of four straight, on track for an AFC North title.
-He has not thrown for an interception since throwing for three in a week 5 overtime victory over the Steelers.
+He has not thrown for an interception since throwing three in a week 5 overtime victory over the Steelers.

 Jackson has continued to win with his legs, rushing for 329 yards and 4 touchdowns in his last three games.
 He's ran for 637 yards in 2019, putting him on pace for 1200+ yards on the ground this season.